trailblazer/trailblazer/README.md

 ## Mission

 While _Trailblazer_ offers you abstraction layers for all aspects of Ruby On Rails, it does _not_ missionize you.
-Whereever you want, you may fall back to the "Rails Way" with fat models, monolithic controllers, helpers, etc. This is not a bad thing, but allows you to step-wise introduce Trailblazer's encapsulation in your app without having to rewrite it.
+Whereever you want, you may fall back to the "Rails Way" with fat models, monolithic controllers, global helpers, etc. This is not a bad thing, but allows you to step-wise introduce Trailblazer's encapsulation in your app without having to rewrite it.

 Trailblazer is all about structure.
 It helps re-organizing existing code into smaller components where different concerns are handled in separated classes.
 Forms go into form objects, views are object-oriented MVC controllers, the business logic happens in dedicated domain objects backed by completely decoupled persistance objects.